sudo-self/Rpi-shairport-sync/ADVANCED TOPICS/InitialConfiguration.md

 ```
 Make sure to uncomment entries you wish to make active, and restart Shairport Sync after you have made changes.

 If you make a syntax error, Shairport Sync will not start and will leave a message in the log.
-More details below and also in the comments in the configuration file.
+See more details below and in the comments in the configuration file.

 Please note that if your system has a sound server such as PulseAudio or PipeWire (most desktop linuxes have one of these), you may not be able to access the sound hardware directly, so you may only be able to use the `default` output.